Dragon Mage Deck List Guide (Rise of Shadows June 2019)

 3. Dragon Mage Mulligan Guide

-Freeze Mage has a good amount of card draw that allows it to consistently draw game-winning combos.
+Dragon Mage has a good amount of card draw that allows it to consistently draw game-winning combos.
 However, it has no healing effects, so it is essential that you look for defensive tools in your mulligan to avoid taking critical damage.

 Dragon Mage is a Control deck that can out-value almost any opponent.
 However, it lacks powerful board clears so it is important to use your mulligan to find a good mix of early-game minions to contest the board.